martonban/Genoxo/README.md

 # Genoxo
-This is a pixel art tool for Aseprite to generate 2D pixel art creatures
+This is creature generation program demo in Java